ovh/docs/pages/web_cloud/email_and_collaborative_solutions/email_pro/how_to_configure_outlook_2016_mac/guide.en-gb.md

 ![emailpro](images/configuration-outlook-2016-mac-step2.png){.thumbnail}

-If you need to enter any settings manually in your account preferences, the technical settings you will need to use with our Email Pro solution are listed below:
+If you need to enter any settings manually in your account preferences, the technical settings you will need to use with our Email Pro solution are listed below.

 |Server type|Server name|SSL|Port|
 |---|---|---|---|